bruvellu/cephalic-furrow/3-text/furrow.md

 Carles Blanch-Mercader for feedback on simulations.
 Juliana Roscito for the text revisions.
 Michelle Marass for crucial editorial input.
-Michael Akam for drawing BCV’s attention to the cephalic furrow in the first place.
+Michael Akam for drawing BCV’s attention to the cephalic furrow.

+# Funding

+This work was supported by the MPI-CBG core funding from CDM and PT, and by an European Research Council Advanced Grant (ERC-AdG 885504 GHOSTINTHESHELL) awarded to PT.
 AS was supported by funding from the European Union's Horizon 2020 Research and Innovation Programme under grant agreement no. 829010 (PRIME).
-BCV was supported by an EMBO Long Term Fellowship (ALTF 74-2018) This work was supported by the MPI-CBG core funding to CDM and PT, and by an European Research Council Advanced Grant (ERC-AdG 885504 GHOSTINTHESHELL) awarded to PT.
+BCV was supported by an EMBO Long Term Fellowship (ALTF 74-2018).

 # Author contributions